 The most common cause of premature greying of hair in children is genetics.
 Simply put, if the parents or grandparents had a similar problem of premature greying of hair in their childhood, the children will also be at a higher risk of this condition.
 Early-onset of greying hair can be passed on hereditarily and is a primary reason for premature greying of hair in children.
 Some other conditions acquired hereditarily include progeria, Werner syndrome, Rothmund-Thompson syndrome, etc.

 2. Medical Conditions

 Premature greying of hair in children may indicate something more serious.
-Loss of pigmentation of hair is a symptom of several disorders, like vitiligo and piebaldism.
+Loss of hair pigmentation is a symptom of several disorders, like vitiligo and piebaldism.
 Melanin is the pigment responsible for the colour of the skin and hair.
-When the melanocyte are unable to produce melanin in the skin, a person may suffer from vitiligo, which is characterized by white patches.
-Similarly, when the thyroid gland does not function properly, it results in an overactive or underactive condition.
-This condition occurs in different diseases like Grave’s disease or Hashimoto’s disease, and also results in premature greying of the hair.
+When the melanocyte cannot produce melanin in the skin, a person may suffer from vitiligo, which is characterised by white patches.
+Similarly, when the thyroid gland does not function properly, it is overactive or underactive.
+This condition occurs in diseases like Grave’s or Hashimoto’s, resulting in premature hair greying.
 However, it is not the only symptom in these cases; the child may also suffer from tumours, hearing loss, and seizures with the loss of hair colour.

 3. Deficiency of Vitamin B12

 A deficiency of Vitamin B12 in the body can also result in the premature greying of hair in children.
 Vitamin B12 is not found in enough quantities in a vegetarian diet, so children following a vegetarian diet are at a higher risk of developing this condition.